michael-eddy/mcat/README.md

 1. exists on every windows machine through msedge. and other machines that have chrome/msedge/chromium
 2. can be installed by doing `mcat --fetch-chormium`
 #### ffmpeg (for videos)
-1. if you're machine has it 🫠.
+1. if your machine has it 🫠.
 2. can be installed by doing `mcat --fetch-ffmpeg`

 ## 🆘 Help